TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 Got stuck with pointers.
 Cried internally for a week.
 Got stuck with linked lists.
+Played with Lua using my calculator's scripting engine.
+Learnt recursion by reverse engineering a Minesweeper implementation in Lua.
+Played Minesweeper and 2048 on my calc when bored in class.
 Made a [{% abbr "POS", "point-of-sale" %} desktop application with Qt](/posts/e-payment-desktop-application).
 Learnt template metaprogramming.
 Procrastinated a lot by playing Codingame.